daniel-sjsu/wrfdaTutorial/README.md

 ```bash
 export NETCDF="/path_to_directory"
 ```
-However, it is best to load in other libraries used for WRF in general using something like this script to avoid:<br> `HDF5 not set in environment.
+However, it is best to load in other libraries used for WRF in general.
+This avoids messages and limitations to the installation like this:<br>
+`HDF5 not set in environment.
 Will configure WRF for use without.`<br>
-`$JASPERLIB or $JASPERINC not found in environment, configuring to build without grib2 I/O...`
+`$JASPERLIB or $JASPERINC not found in environment, configuring to build without grib2 I/O...`<br>
+Assuming those modules have been installed to run WRF or WRF-SFIRE previously, a script like this can be used to load in all the modules.

 ```bash
 module purge